Definition and legislation

 An artistic work may be simple (e.g. a logo) or utilitarian (e.g. an engineering drawing).
 Section 10(1) of the Copyright Act states that a “drawing” includes a diagram, map, chart or plan.

 “Sculptures” have been defined by courts as three-dimensional objects that are intended to be enjoyed as visual things.
-A primary utilitarian object, even if well designed or pleasing to the eye, is not a sculpture.
+A primarily utilitarian object, even if well designed or pleasing to the eye, is not a sculpture.
 On the other hand, if a three-dimensional object is created as a work of art or decoration, the fact that it objectively lacks “artistic quality” does not prevent it being a sculpture.

 A “building” includes a structure of any kind.
 “Structure” has been given a broad meaning by the courts, and has included a swimming pool.